 Restoration is one of the most widely abused terms to describe any form of work undertaken to repair chassis corrosion, respray paintwork or retrim the interior.
 In truth, this is only a small portion of what restoration means at Trinity Engineering.

-We have been restoring Aston Martins from DB2 model onwards ever since we opened our doors in 1999 and now have a large portfolio of completed cars which are now back being used by their dedicated owners and have also achieved when entered, great success in Concours events throughout Europe.
+We have been restoring Aston Martins from DB2 model onwards ever since we opened our doors in 1999 and have an ever growing portfolio of completed cars which are now back being used by their dedicated owners and we have also achieved when entered, great success in Concours events throughout Europe.

 Click on the links below to find out more about the services we offer: